akileshjayakumar/GPU-Detection-Scripts/README.md

 ## Requirements

-Ensure you have the necessary libraries installed:
+Ensure you have the necessary libraries installed.
+The scripts will notify you if either library is missing:

 ```bash
 pip install torch tensorflow